 Credit loss is a defined term for the difference between all contractual cash flows due to an entity under a contract and all cash flows that the entity expects to receive (ie the entire cash shortfall), discounted at the original effective interest rate (or the credit loss-adjusted effective interest rate for purchased or originated financial assets with credit impairment).
 An entity shall estimate cash flows taking into account all contractual terms of the financial instrument (eg early repayment options, extension options, call options and similar options) for the expected life of that financial instrument.
 The cash flows considered include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.
-It is assumed that the expected life of the financial instrument cannot be estimated reliably, an entity uses the remaining contractual life of the financial instrument.
+It is assumed that the expected life of the financial instrument can be estimated reliably.
+However, in the rare case that the expected life of a financial instrument cannot be estimated reliably, an entity uses the remaining contractual life of the financial instrument.